Replace a Contract and Keep its History With Grafting

 data and newer data from the new contract address.
 The original contract emitted two Withdrawal

-events, Event 1 and Event 2.
+events, and .
 The new contract emitted one Withdrawal

-after, Event 3.
+after, .
 The two previously indexed transactions (Event 1 and 2) and the new transaction (Event 3) were combined together in the graft-replacement

 subgraph.

 Congrats!
-You have succesfully grafted a subgraph onto another subgraph.
+You have successfully grafted a subgraph onto another subgraph.